DanielDaCosta/ml-serverless-deploy/README.md

 # ml-production-deploy
 Deploying Machine Learning models on AWS using Serverless Framework.

-In this repository will be preparing the following architecture.
+In this repository we'll be building the following architecture:

 ![schema](Images/Schema_ML_Serverless.png "Schema Architecture")